Best Day Hiking Backpack: 2023 10 Top Models

 Best Value

-Although at the heavier end of the scale, the Trail 25 offers a lot that makes carrying an extra few ounces well worth the effort.
-It is hydration compatible, has ample storage options, an HPDE internal frame for load support, and would have ranked in the top three most comfortable packs in our review if REI had only included a little padding in the hip belt.
+Although at the heavier end of the scale, the Trail 25 offers a lot that makes carrying an extra few ounces well worth it.
+It is hydration compatible, has ample storage options, boasts an HPDE internal frame for load support, and would have ranked in the top three most comfortable packs in our review if REI had only included a little padding in the hip belt.

 The Trail has some of the beefiest back panel and shoulder strap padding in our review.
 This makes it a good pick for buyers who aren’t huge fans of the mesh-only shoulder straps and minimalist padding used in packs like the Sea to Summit Ultra-Sil Nano or the Osprey Daylite, or who don’t want to splurge on pricey options like the Gregory Citro or REI Co-Op Traverse.

-While its 2-pound weight will likely put off the gram-counters, the Trail 25’s a great option if you’re more concerned with overall performance and functionality.
+While its 2-pound weight will likely put off the gram-counters, we believe the Trail 25’s a great option if you’re more concerned with overall performance and functionality.

 Specs